 The Dalmatian needs a lot of regular exercise and attention.
 He needs more than a short walk on leash; he makes a good jogging companion.
-The Dalmatian's needs can also be met with vigorous games and runs.
-Although the Dal needs shelter, soft bedding and, most of all, companionship.
-Thus, he is best allowed to live in the house and play in the yard.
-The coat needs only minimal care, but more frequent brushing will help remove dead hair.
+He can also have his needs met with vigorous games and runs.
+The coat needs only occasional brushing.

 - Major concerns: deafness, urinary stones